aLLUPS/AutoSaw/README.md

 * This repository consists:
     1. 3dModel:- The 3d model of the machine. (.FCSTD file & .stl file)
     2. Animation:- The animation about the operation of the machine.
-    3. AtmelProject:- micro-C codes to program the complete machine.
+    3. AtmelProject:- micro-C codes to program the whole machine.
     4. PCB:- The Printed circuit board design, the wiring of Electronic/Electric components with PCB.